DHTMLX/docs-suite/docs/grid/usage.md

 });
 ~~~

-In the above snippet row data is grouped by the values of the "population" column.
+In the snippet above, row data is grouped by the values of the "population" column.
 The "group" column contains:

 a) the grouped values of the "population" column and the number of elements that suit the grouping criteria